Chaoses-Ib/IbDOpusScripts/README.md

 * [CloseTabOrLister](CloseTabOrLister.js)
 If there's only one tab, close the lister, otherwise close current tab.
 (This script is for reference only.
 A better way to implement it is to turn on "Lister closes when last tab closes" under Preferences/Folder Tabs/Options.)
 * [DialogJump](DialogJump.ahk)
-When in file dialog, focus on the editor, and press Ctrl+E to jump to the last actived folder of listers.
-If Ctrl+E not work, type "//cur " to trigger it.
+When in the editor of the file dialog, press Ctrl+G to jump to the last activated folder of listers.
+If Ctrl+G does not work, type "//cur " to trigger it.
 (Need AutoHotkey v2)
 * [EventWatchers](EventWatchers)
 Output script event information when the event is triggered.
 Useful for developing scripts.
 * [ObjectViewers](ObjectViewers)